GaragePixel/from-Monkey2-to-Wonkey/Path to Named Params.md

 ### Multiple arguments via tokenizer

 We can go further by imposing a form within the function.
-The is key for to implement an unordered arguments but at this point, we look for the label name in the form when we parse it into the arguments as a way to infer the type.
-And IFF we find it then we use the type declared in the container to cast the variable.
-Because of that, we will first ordered multiple-argument via tokenizer.
+This is one of the keys to implementing unordered arguments, but for now, we'll simply look up the label name in the form.
+This way, when parsing it into the arguments, we'll do it in such a way that we know the type without resorting to type inference or a form container; we'll use a tokenizer.

 Considerating top-bottom strategy, one possible usage example:
 ```monkey